m4sterbunny/rtd-gcp-cloud/source/pages/kubernetes.rst

 Containerization
 =================

-Let's just stick to one method that a) popular, so you are likely to use it at some point and b) short to read, and c) is open source; Docker_.
-(The GCP provides cloud build as an alternative).
+Let's just stick to one method that a) popular, so you are likely to use it at some point, b) short to read, and c) is open source; Docker_.
+(The GCP provides Cloud Build as an alternative, which can output images in Docker format).

+The Docker tool lets you build and image and run it.
+Docker does not handle scaling.

 So, a docker container possesses everything your software needs to run.
 You need a library?
 So declare that in the Dockerfile, and when you activate your container it goes gets the library version it needs.